Tyulis/3DSkit/doc/BFLAN.md

 ## pat1 section (Part Animation Table ?)

 The pat1 section seems to be always the first, and some kind of "header" for pai1.
-It contains mostly global informations about animations
+It contains mostly global informations about animations.

 - 4s : Magic number ("pat1")
 - I  : Section size